EbiSadeghi/Reoccuring-Cancer-Classifier/README.md

 There are two types of algorithms here.
 Support Vector Machine and K-nearest neighbours.

+I modified the dataset so that it would be purely comprised of numbers, no strings or ranges of numbers (i.e. 1-5) as indexes.

 # Acknowledgments
 Code:
 This code is heavily based off of Sentdex's algorithm for classifying between benign and malignant cancer